Dear John (American TV series): Critical response

 John Leonard of New York magazine previewed the pilot episode, in which John Lacey tries to attend a support group "for the recently singled", and stumbles instead into a meeting of Alcoholics Anonymous.
 "I found this funny, and maybe even profound," Leonard wrote.
 NBC launched the show two days before Empty Nest, another sitcom about a middle-aged man who recently lost his wife.
 "Some talented people run around in them agreeably," said Leonard, commenting on both shows.

 Ratings

 In its first season, the sitcom was part of NBC's Thursday night lineup.
 It attracted the eleventh largest audience of all prime time television programs in the United States for the 1988–89 season.
 Its viewer share (as recorded in Nielsen ratings) declined in later seasons.
 NBC moved its time slot several times.

 Paramount Domestic Television sold the show into syndication after Dear John ended its run in 1992.

+It currently airs reruns on Antenna TV and Rewind TV as of 2025.